ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/attack-ruleset/web-attacks/common-web-attacks.md

 Attackers will commonly try SQL injections on your site, the best ways to prevent these attacks from being successful are:
 * Ensure your database is not directly accessible via the Internet
-* Sanitize  your data inputs on any custom built web applications
+* Sanitise your data inputs on any custom built web applications
 * Use high-quality code from trusted sources
 * Always update to the latest web application version
 * Perform regular database audits